Pitigliano: History

 Pitigliano and its area were inhabited in Etruscan times but the first extant written mention of it dates only to 1061.
 In the early 13th century it belonged to the Aldobrandeschi family and by the middle of the century it had become the capital of the surrounding county.
 In 1293, the county passed to the Orsini family, signalling the start of 150 years of intermittent wars with Siena, at the end of which, in 1455, a compromise of sorts was reached: Siena acknowledged the status of county to Pitigliano, which in exchange placed herself under the sovereignty of Siena.
 From then onward, the history of Pitigliano resorbs into the gradually wider ambit first of the Grand Duchy of Tuscany (1562) then of the united Kingdom of Italy.

 Symbols

 The coat of arms of Pitigliano features a yellow Samnite shield depicting a silver fortress atop a hill, flanked by two red lions.
 The official heraldic blazon is: "Or, a crenellated tower argent, supported by two lions combatant gules, each surmounted by a rose of the same, all atop a natural hill."

 The tower commemorates the Orsini family’s castle, who ruled the territory for nearly four centuries.
 After Count Giovanni Antonio ceded the fief to Grand Duke Ferdinando I de’ Medici in 1604, the castle motif was encircled by the Medici’s iconic palle (balls).
 Later, these were removed, and the tower was flanked by the current lions—symbols of the Republic of Siena—each topped with a red rose, borrowed from the Orsini coat of arms.
 The municipal gonfalon is an azure-blue banner.

+AI Guidebook

+A Reddit user discovered that a self-published guidebook purportedly about Pitigliano was written by AI and turned into something generic.